Jake Campos: Dallas Cowboys

-Campos was signed as an undrafted free agent by the Dallas Cowboys after the 2018 NFL Draft on April 30.
+Campos was signed as an undrafted free agent by the Dallas Cowboys after the 2018 NFL draft on April 30.
 He was waived on September 1 and signed to the practice squad the next day.
 On January 14, 2019, he was signed to a future contract.
 He was released on August 31.

 St. Louis BattleHawks (XFL)

-In October 2019, he was selected by the St. Louis BattleHawks during phase 2 of the 2020 XFL Draft.
-He was named the starter at left tackle for the season opener and was moved to offensive guard for the second game.
+In October 2019, he was selected by the St. Louis BattleHawks during phase 2 of the 2020 XFL draft.
+He was named the starter at left tackle for the season opener.
 He was placed on the injured reserve list with a leg injury on February 17.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 He appeared in 2 out of 5 games.
 He had his contract terminated when the league suspended operations on April 10, 2020.